We Finally Got our hands on the Ideapad Duet

 - 1x USB-C port, volume and power buttons (no headphone jack)

 - Camera: 8 MP rear, 2 MP front

 - $279 (64 GB), $299 (128 GB)

 After finally seeing the Ideapad Duet in person I’m very impressed.
-The build quality is more than you would expect from any computer under $300 let alone a chromebook.
-Lenovo has done a excellent job of giving this tablet a premium feel.
+The build quality is more than you would expect from any computer under $300 let alone a Chromebook.
+Lenovo has done an excellent job of giving this tablet a premium feel.
 This includes the cover and the keyboard accessories that come in the box.
 With all the accessories attached the design looks similar to the Surface Go without the thickness.
 The only major difference is that the kickstand is attached to the cover instead of directly to the tablet itself.

 The 10.1″ 1920×1200 screen is great for the price.
-Its bright and crisp and the bezel is sitting at a good size for a tablet.
+It’s bright and crisp and the bezel is sitting at a good size for a tablet.
 Everyone wants no bezels but anything larger than a phone needs two hands and a good size bezel.
-Touchscreen accuracy is good but its hard to always hit your mark on a screen this small.
+Touchscreen accuracy is good but it’s hard to always hit your mark on a screen this small.
 Pen input is there for USI Stylus but Ill have to find one for the review.
-After using Samsung’s Galaxy Chromebook and S-Pen, Im going to say that any chromebook marketing itself as a productive or professional computer has to allow some kind of stylus input.
+After using Samsung’s Galaxy Chromebook and S-Pen, I’m going to say that any Chromebook marketing itself as a productive or professional computer has to allow some kind of stylus input.

 Flip the keyboard around and this is where I think the Duet will really shine.
 Media consumption and web browsing will probably be its bread and butter.
 I haven’t had to charge it since the first charge I gave it out of the box.
 Battery life should be very good considering the low resolution combined with Chrome OS.